ymnliu/MedTimer/README.md

 MedTime is an Apache UIMA based temporal information extraction system developed by the Mayo Clinic NLP program.
 It extracts and normalizes TIMEX3-based temporal expressions from clinical text.
-MedTime has been adapted from the open-source temporal tagger, HeidelTime (https://github.com/HeidelTime/heideltime) but reengineered toward the clinical domain.
+MedTime has been adapted from the open-source temporal tagger, HeidelTime (https://github.com/HeidelTime/heideltime) but re-engineered toward the clinical domain.

 ## What's new